After Identification: Supporting Families In Early Head Start Programs

 - Has the family been connected with Part C/Early Intervention in our state?

-Early intervention provides service coordination to help families access community resources that are appropriate for infants/toddlers who are deaf/hard of hearing and their family.
+Early intervention provides service coordination to help families access community resources that are appropriate for infants/toddlers who are deaf/hard of hearing and their families.

 Check out: The Colorado Hearing Resource Coordinators at http://www.csdb.org/

-- Has the family been connected with other families who have children who are deaf/hard of hearing?
+- Did the family been connected with other families who have children who are deaf/hard of hearing?

-- Do I know if the family has chosen the communication option they are using with their child? (signing, speaking, cueing, etc.)
+- Do I know if the family has chosen communication opportunities with their child? (signing, speaking, cueing, sign-supported speech, etc.)

 Check out: Communicate with Your Child –http://www.infanthearing.org/coordinator_orientation/

 - Where is the family at in terms of technology options? (hearing aids, cochlear implants, FM systems etc.?)
 These should be used in childcare and school programs, also.

 - Do I need resources about the educational impact of hearing loss on young children?